3.8 Special Circumstances and Reasonable Adjustments

 18. In exceptional circumstances where the department believes the student’s medical condition precludes an Honours resit at some time in the future the Departmental Board may recommend that the mark of one element of the assessment be taken as the mark for the module as a whole.
 Any such decision must be carefully minuted.

-19. Where the personal/medical circumstances of a student have affected his/her performance but not sufficiently so that s/he fails, the department may, with the agreement of the student, amend the recorded mark to 39 ‘H’ to enable the student to retake the module and achieve a performance that more accurately reflects his/her efforts and ability.
+19. Where the personal/medical circumstances of a student have affected their performance but not sufficiently so that they fail, the department may, with the agreement of the student, amend the recorded mark to 39 ‘H’ to enable the student to retake the module and achieve a performance that more accurately reflects their efforts and ability.
 The student need only resit those elements of assessment which were affected by the problem but can carry forward unaffected marks.

 Final Senate Examination Board